jennybc/STAT545A_2013/hw04_univariateLattice.md

 Homework #4 Visualize a quantitative variable with `lattice`
 ========================================================

-> Follow the [existing homework submission instructions](hw00_instructions.html) UP TO THE LINK SUBMISSION PART.
+> Follow the [existing homework submission instructions](hw00_instructions.html).
 By 9:30am Monday September 30, be prepared to share your links via a Google doc.

   * Start with the Gapminder data as provided in [`gapminderDataFiveYear.txt`](http://www.stat.ubc.ca/~jenny/notOcto/STAT545A/examples/gapminder/data/gapminderDataFiveYear.txt).
   * Pick at least two data aggregation tasks inspired by [homework 3](hw03_dataAggregation.html), recapped below. __You decide what to work on__ but spend ~2 hours on this.
 Of course you are welcome to do more if you wish.